HaikuTeam/animator/QA.md

 The default sketch file can be opened, and has explanatory content The default sketch file when opened is zoomed in appropriately My project's name displays on the stage
-My project's name displays at bottom-left
+My project's name displays at bottom-left of the screen
-Opening an old project with `backgroundColor` set shows it as a timeline row

 Stage

-I can pan the stage using spacebar+drag
+I can pan the stage using Spacebar+drag
 I can pan the stage using two-finger panning
 I can zoom the stage using Command+Plus/Minus
 I can zoom the stage using the global menu